-Amsterdam is a city brimming with historical significance, yet revered for its modern innovativeness.
-In recent years, it has proven itself to be one of the front runners in sustainability and conscious living.
+Amsterdam is a city of deep historical significance, and yet it is also revered for its modern innovativeness.
+In recent years, The Netherlands has proven itself to be one of the front runners in sustainability and conscious living.
 With cycling as the major mode of public transport, a growing shift towards alternative energy, and local-minded restaurants and cafes galore, it’s clear that sustainability is a large part of the city’s narrative.

 Rare is it that someone visit this city and leave feeling underwhelmed.
-Amsterdam has a way of charming you with its beautiful architecture, its friendly people, and its youthful vibe.
+Amsterdam has a way of charming you with its beautiful architecture, friendly people, and youthful vibe.

 Amsterdam, much like most other major cities, is certainly not lacking in coffee culture.
 Gezellig, one of my favorite Dutch words, denotes a cozy, convivial atmosphere, and is something that most of the cafes and restaurants in Amsterdam seem to possess (this word can be likened to the more well-known Danish term hygge).
 The cafes here are places where you linger, with the company of a good friend, a good book, or as a place to work on your laptop for a few hours.
 In Amsterdam’s coffee culture, atmosphere is just as important as the coffee, and my following recommendations take into account both.